Back to home pageProfessional Education

 Areas of research interest and expertise cover a wide range of urologic diseases and conditions such as

-The Urology Research Laboratory at Beaumont Hospital – Royal Oak is dedicated to translating basic research into treatments that will help patients with difficult to treat urological conditions such as interstitial cystitis, radiation cystitis, or underactive bladder.
-The Beaumont team seeks to close the gap in both understanding and treating these conditions.
+The Urology Research Laboratory at Corewell Health William Beaumont University Hospital is dedicated to translating basic research into treatments that will help patients with difficult to treat urological conditions such as interstitial cystitis, radiation cystitis, or underactive bladder.
+The team seeks to close the gap in both understanding and treating these conditions.
 This would not be possible without the generosity of the Taubman Family and Aikens Family, and support of the Urology Care Foundation’s Research Scholars Program.

 Three translational research programs are outlined below: